 If you fancy dessert for breakfast, these Chocolate Protein Overnight Oats are perfect.
 They are also packed with protein and soluble fibre – what a great way to start the day!
+Would be perfect served with my cookie dough balls from my Cookie Oatmeal bowl.

 The combination of protein, fibre and wholegrain carbohydrates keeps you fuller for longer so you’re less likely to get cravings before lunch and it also gives you enough energy to stop you falling asleep before then too (though that can’t be guaranteed!).